 What is Radiofrequency Ablation?

-Radiofrequency ablation (RFA) is a minimally invasive procedure that uses a region of heat to destroy tissue cells in nodules, tumors, and other growths in the body.
-RFA is classified as interventional radiology and nuclear medicine procedure.
-It’s used to treat cancer, thyroid nodules, and spinal cord conditions.
+Radiofrequency ablation (RFA) is a procedure that uses heat to destroy abnormal tissue cells in nodules, tumors, and other growths in the body.
+Thyroid nodule ablation is classified as interventional radiology and nuclear medicine procedure.

-The focused heat generated by radio waves does not damage any surrounding thyroid tissue or blood vessels.
-The image-guided ablation gradually reduces the symptoms your thyroid nodule is causing and stops your nodule from producing excess thyroid hormones.
+The focused heat generated by radiowaves does not damage any surrounding thyroid tissue or blood vessels.
+The image-guided ablation gradually reduces thyroid nodule symptoms and stops your nodule from producing excess thyroid hormones.
 Unlike more invasive treatments, ablation for treatment of thyroid nodules doesn’t cause postoperative pain.
-The risk of infection from this outpatient procedure is minimal.

 How Thyroid RFA is Performed

 Unlike surgery, which requires general anesthesia, RFA thyroid nodule treatment can be performed as an outpatient procedure at your local health care provider’s office.
-Your doctor may advise you to wear comfortable clothing and not wear any clothing or jewelry that covers your neck.
-You’ll be lying down on your back on a procedure table, with your head and neck supported by a pillow for the entire procedure.
+You lie on your back on an exam table, with your head and neck supported by a pillow for the entire procedure.
 Your doctor will place grounding pads in your thighs to serve as a return path for the radiofrequency waves, reducing the risk of electrocution.

-You remain awake for your treatment but receive a local anesthetic to numb the area surrounding your thyroid gland.
+You remain awake for your treatment but receive local anesthesia to numb the area surrounding your thyroid gland.
 Some patients are offered ablation with medication and receive a mild sedative to help them feel more relaxed during the procedure.
-Once the anesthetic takes effect, a technician uses an ultrasound machine and transducer to locate your thyroid gland and nodule.
+Once the anesthetic takes effect, the technician uses an ultrasound machine and transducer to locate the butterfly-shaped thyroid gland and nodule.

-The entire microwave ablation procedure is relatively quick, and the length depends on the number of nodules you have and their size.
+The entire ablation procedure is relatively quick, and the length depends on the number of nodules you have and their size.
 Most patients can expect their thyroid RFA treatment to last from 15 to 60 minutes.
-Since the treatment is outpatient, you can go home and resume all activities immediately following thyroid RFA treatment.

 Other Benefits of RFA

-RFA treatment is just as effective at providing long-term relief as surgery and offers patients benefits they can’t get from surgical removal of their thyroid.
+Radiofrequency ablation thyroid nodule treatment is just as effective at providing long-term relief as surgery and offers patients benefits they can’t get from surgical removal of their thyroid.
+These benefits include:

 Patients can easily fit RFA into their schedules.
 Surgical incisions aren’t made into the neck, so they don’t need to take time off for recovery or physical therapy after.
 Patients can resume regular activities within a day of having RFA.